qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/server/services.rst

 ^^^^^^^^^^^

 This parameter specifies the layers' styles defined in a specific layout map item.
-See :ref:`See GetMap <qgisserver-wms-getmap>`: for more information on this parameter.
+See :ref:`See GetMap <qgisserver-wms-getmap>` for more information on this parameter.